 - Browse events featuring music by Nicholas Vines

 Artist website: http://www.nicholasvines.com

-Formerly a lecturer on music at Harvard University and an adjunct professor in music theory at the Massachusetts Institute of Technology, Vines has also worked in various capacities at Wellesley College, the University of Sydney and the Australian International Conservatorium.
-He recently took up the position of Artistic Director of Music at Sydney Grammar School.
-Vines is regularly involved in operas, choirs and choral productions as a bass-baritone and countertenor.
+Formerly a lecturer in music at Harvard University and the Massachusetts Institute of Technology, Vines has also worked at Wellesley College, the University of Sydney and the Australian International Conservatorium.
+He is currently Senior Master of Academic Extension (Music) at Sydney Grammar School and a composition tutor at the University of New South Wales.

 Additionally, he has run the New Works Program for New England Conservatory's Summer Institute for Contemporary Performance Practice since 2007.
 Vines has also worked in legal contexts, most notably as an expert witness in musicology for Boomerang/Harry Vanda and the Estate of George Young.

 In recent years, Vines has been actively involved in mentorship of young composers through the Artology Fanfare Project (2014-20) - which won the 2016 APRA AMCOS & AMC Art Music Award for Excellence in Music Education - and the 2015, 2017 & 2019 Santa Sabina College Australian Music Seminars.

 Anne Boyd (1995)